haheskja/scp-evaluation/documentation/documentation.md

     }
 }
 ```
 The URL should be a publicly available and you must specify the repository type and url.
-Note that you cannot use shortcut syntax, e.g. `"repository": "github:user/repo"`.
+Note that you cannot use shortcut syntax, e.g. `"repository": "github:user/repo"`, and you must use `https://`.

 ### 3.1.3 The `dhis2ComponentSearch` property